 A highly collectable William Lethaby mahogany chair, c.
 1900.
 It has a tall, slatted back with circular marquetry inserts featuring stylised plant forms.
 Gently curved arms open out onto a close-nailed upholstered seat on square legs and pad feet.

-It has been fully restored by our skilled craftspeople and reupholstered in Colefax & Fowler’s beautifully marled Conway linen.
+It has been reupholstered in Colefax & Fowler’s beautifully marled Conway linen.
 The blending of differently coloured fibres creates an incredibly opulent appearance.

 William Richard Lethaby was an acclaimed English architect and furniture designer.
 His designs had great influence on the Arts and Crafts movement and early Modernist movement.